-BOOT DATABASE SECTION: The DriverManager class loads the embedded driver and connects to the database using the Derby connection URL stored in the variable connectionURL.
+BOOT DATABASE SECTION: The DriverManager class loads the database using the Derby connection URL stored in the variable connectionURL.
 This URL includes the parameter ; create=true so that the database will be created if it does not already exist.
 The primary try and catch block begins here.
 This construct handles errors for the database access code.